 Stress is a normal part of everyday life, but for someone who is in recovery dealing with daily stresses without the use of substances can at times be very challenging.
 Over time, those who continue to work their recovery program know how to deal with stress in recovery.
 The following suggestions can be helpful:

 - Manage time.
 Poor time management or mismanagement of time is one of the most common sources of stress.
 Developing healthy routines that make the most of one’s time is crucial while in recovery.
-Making a reasonable schedule which includes time for 12-step meetings and other activities related to your recovery are crucial.
+Making a reasonable schedule which includes time for 12-step meetings and other activities related to your recovery is crucial.
 Adding some margin for days when everything seeming goes wrong is also key.

 - Connecting with the right people.
-Being by yourself is OK for short periods of time but early recovery requires support and empowerment from those who support your recovery, like those found in 12-step groups for example.
+Being by yourself is okay for short periods of time but early recovery requires support and empowerment from those who support your recovery, like those found in 12-step groups for example.
 Additionally, there needs to be some distance between oneself and those who do not fully support your recovery.
 Some of these people may be friends or co-workers who care but may not understand addiction.

 - Talk it out.
 Bottled-up emotions increase frustration and stress.
-Sharing feelings with trusted people such as sponsors, supportive friends and family members is vital.
+Sharing feelings with trusted people such as sponsors, supportive friends, and family members is vital.
 If necessary, seek professional help.

 - Get physical.
 Physical activity plays a key role in both reducing and preventing stress.
 Physical activity can relieve tension as well as both relax and energize.
 Find enjoyable activities and make regular time for it.
 Running, walking, weight lifting, swimming, playing tennis and playing golf are all good options.
 Talk with a doctor about any health concerns before starting an exercise program.